max-kammerer/orion-viewer/README.md

  * specify path to android-sdk, android-ndk in 'local.properties' (use 'local.properties.sample' as example).

- * By default sources for native libs are excluded from build because otherwise IDE becomes too slow, so you need to prebuild them once:
+ * By default sources for native libs are included to build.

-    ``./gradlew -b  thirdparty_build.gradle buildDjvu buildMupdf`
-    or
-    run `ndk-build` command within `nativeLibs/djvuModule' and `nativeLibs/mupdfModule'

-   To include native sources specify `orion.include_native_libs_source=true` in `local.properties` file.
+  If you have any freezes with IDE you can exlude them via 'orion.excludeNativeLibsSources' flag in local.properties.